NFL Playoff Picture 2018: Here's how the Cowboys and Seahawks can reach postseason

 Turns out, you shouldn't make that assumption.

-No matter what happens in Week 16, both teams will head into their final regular-season games mathematically alive in the playoff chase.
+No matter what happens in Week 16, the winner of the Cowboys-Seahawks game will head into its final regular-season games mathematically alive in the playoff chase.

 Seattle's tenuous path to the postseason